Christopher-Schulze/Supscriptchain/README.md

 npm test
 ```

-Note: downloading the Solidity compiler requires network access.
-In restricted environments the tests may fail to compile.
+Tests use a locally installed Solidity compiler and no longer require network access.

 ## Contracts